Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 We perform an experiment to compare the MaxSAT approach with the previously discussed approaches for $\icont$.
-To achieve this, we use the SRS data set, and as a MaxSAT solver, we use \textit{EvalMaxSAT}\footnote{\url{https://github.com/FlorentAvellaneda/EvalMaxSAT}} \citep{avellaneda2020short}.
-The runtime results are presented in Figure \ref{fig:maxsat-cactus} (in addition, the corresponding scatter plots are found in Figure \ref{fig:scatter-maxsat} in Appendix \ref{app:scatter-plots}).
+To achieve this, we use the SRS data set, and as a MaxSAT solver, we use \textit{EvalMaxSAT}\footnote{\url{https://github.com/FlorentAvellaneda/EvalMaxSAT}} \cite{avellaneda2020short}.
+The runtime results are presented in Table \ref{tab:maxsat} (see also Figures \ref{fig:maxsat-cactus} and \ref{fig:scatter-maxsat}).
 We can observe that the MaxSAT approach is indeed overall faster than the iterative SAT approach.
 However, it is, in total, still a bit inferior to the ASP-based method.
 On the other hand, it should be noted that the runtimes for both the MaxSAT and the ASP approach are quite short ($<1$\,s for each instance).
-Altogether, the results of this experiments show that the use of MaxSAT has potential and is worth being investigated further (e.\,g., for other inconsistency measures and wrt.\ other data sets) in future work.
+Altogether, the results of this experiments show that the use of MaxSAT has potential and is worth being investigated in future work.